Ampedus

 Ampedus is a genus of click beetles in the family Elateridae.
 There are currently 461 recognized species of Ampedus beetles.
 It has a cosmopolitan distribution, but is found mostly in the Holarctic region, primarily in North America, Europe, and Asia.
-The oldest known fossil from this genus was found in Eocene Baltic amber, estimated to be from 38.0–33.9 million years ago.
+The oldest known fossil from this genus was found in Eocene Baltic amber, estimated to be from 38.0 to 33.9 million years ago.

 Natural history

 Life cycle

 Ampedus larvae burrow in rotting wood, pupating in mid-summer.
 The larvae feed on wood, with a preference for wood in more advanced stages of decay, and are also observed to be cannibalistic on other saproxylic larvae.
 They emerge as adults a few weeks later, but remain in the pupal cell through the following winter.
 Adult Ampedus beetles are thought to be diurnal.
 As adults, they are pollen-feeders, found in large numbers on flowers and vegetation.
 Ampedus females attract males for mating through chemical communication, using specialized pheromone glands, and lay their eggs in fallen wood to develop.
-Life cycle duration has been estimated to range from less than one year for smaller species, to up to 4-5 years for larger ones.
+Life cycle duration has been estimated to range from less than one year for smaller species, to up to 4–5 years for larger ones.